newrelic/gatsby-theme-newrelic/packages/gatsby-theme-newrelic/README.md

 **Shadowing**

-This theme only provides a subset of icons from the Feather icon set.
-If you need additional icons, you can [shadow](https://www.gatsbyjs.org/docs/themes/shadowing/) the icon set to add additional icons.
-When shadowing **YOU MUST** include the default set of icons in order for the built-in components to work properly.
+Because this theme only provides a subset of the Feather icon set, you may need to add additional icons for use in your website.
+You can use [component shadowing](https://www.gatsbyjs.org/docs/themes/shadowing/) to do so.
+When shadowing the icon set, **YOU MUST** include the default set of icons in order for the built-in components to work properly.

-When shadowing an icon set, the `<Icon />` component will automatically create a constant value for the icon name.
-This allows you to continue to use the constant pattern used for the other icons.
-For example, if you add a `chevron-right` icon to the icon set, you can access it with `Icon.TYPE.CHEVRON_RIGHT`.
+When shadowing an icon set, the `Icon` component will automatically create a constant value for each icon by constantizing the value of its key.
+This allows you to continue to use the constant pattern for the `name` prop.
+For example, if you add a `chevron-right` icon to the icon set, you can use it via `Icon.TYPE.CHEVRON_RIGHT`.

 ```js